helloflask/flask-dropzone/docs/configuration.rst

 Sometimes you may want to use different configuration for multiple drop area on different pages, in this case, you can pass the specific keyword arguments into ``dropzone.config()`` directly.

-The keyword arguments should mapping the corresponding configration variable in this way:
+The keyword arguments should mapping the corresponding configuration variable in this way:

 - DROPZONE_DEFAULT_MESSAGE --> default_message
 - DROPZONE_TIMEOUT --> timeout